Jrayp/Moku/README.md

 # Moku
 Map utility/module for the Defold game engine.
+(Big thanks to Axel Hammerback for the Hero image and thumbnail.)

 ### Documentation